MicrosoftDocs/azure-devops-docs/docs/user-guide/define-organizations-and-projects.md

 [!INCLUDE [dev15-version-header](../_shared/dev15-version-header.md)]

-Consider the size and scope of your enterprise and team structure when you're defining your organizations and projects.
+Consider the size and scope of your company and team structure when you're defining your organizations and projects.

 You can use one of the following approaches:

-- Map Azure DevOps **organizations** to business units (consider a "business unit" a department within your enterprise/company)
+- Map Azure DevOps **organizations** to business units (consider a "business unit" a department within your company)
 - Mapping Azure DevOps **projects** to business units

 Before you begin, understand [about projects and scaling your organization](../organizations/projects/about-projects.md) and know [what you get with Azure DevOps services or TFS](services.md).